Bedrock-OSS/bedrock-wiki/docs/scripting/placement-prevention.md

 You can now modify the message sent to the player in `player.sendMessage()`.
 Put your message between the two backticks.

 You can also change the typeId of the block in `event.itemStack.typeId === "minecraft:bedrock"`.
-Put the namespace and indentifier in place of `minecraft:bedrock`.
+Put the namespace and identifier in place of `minecraft:bedrock`.

 To learn more about Script API, you can check out the [wiki](/scripting/starting-scripts) or the [Microsoft Docs](https://docs.microsoft.com/en-us/minecraft/creator/documents/gametestgettingstarted)